danielzhang183/dz-leetcode/packages/docs/src/pages/index.md

 ---
 title: DSA - roadmap
+display: DSA
-subtitle: Data Structure & Algorithm
+subtitle: Data Structure & Algorithm - roadmap
 plum: true
 ---

-## How to start learing DSA?
+**How do we start?**

 The first and foremost thing is dividing the total procedure into little pieces which need to be done sequentially.